 After you sign up for an account, you’ll be taken to the Twilio dashboard.
-You need to click the ‘Get your first Twilio number’ button to get a phone number for your account.
+To get a phone number for your account, you’ll need to click the ‘Get your first Twilio number’ button.

-This will bring up a popup that contains your new number.
+This will bring up a popup containing your new number.

-If you like the number, then click ‘Choose this Number’ to keep it.
+If you want to use this number, then click ‘Choose this Number.’

 Step 2.
 Install and Activate Uncanny Automator

-To send SMS messages from WooCommerce, we’re going to be using an automation plugin.
+To send SMS messages from WooCommerce, we’re going to use automation plugin.

 For more details, see our guide on how to create automated workflows in WordPress with Uncanny Automator.